TwoBitCode/2DMapNavigator/README.md

 ---

 ## **🛠️ Included Scripts**
+1. **Player Movement and Shooting**:
+   - Move with arrow keys or WASD.
+   - Aim with the mouse.
+   - Shoot bullets with the left mouse button.
-1. `CameraAdjusterConstantArea`:
+2. `CameraAdjusterConstantArea`:
    - Dynamically adjusts the orthographic size of the Main Camera to maintain a consistent visible area.
    - Ensures the player's size remains consistent.
-2. `MiniMapCameraAdjuster`:
+3. `MiniMapCameraAdjuster`:
    - Fixes the orthographic size of the MiniMap Camera for a stable top-down view.
    - Keeps the MiniMap unaffected by screen orientation changes.

 ---

 ## **🎨 Customization**
+- Adjust the `speed` and `lifeTime` for bullets in the **Player** and **Bullet** scripts to fine-tune gameplay.
-- Adjust the `desiredSceneArea` in each script:
+- Modify the `desiredSceneArea` in each script:
   - **Main Camera**: Set it for the main gameplay area.
   - **MiniMap Camera**: Control the zoom level of the MiniMap.

 ---

 ## **🌟 Contributors**
+- Vivian Umansky
-- Vivian Umansky, Miriam Nagar
+- Miriam Nagar